 If, for example, you still owe $2,000 on a vehicle, you could use your refund to pay off that full amount.
 Then, since you have freed up $200-$300 a month in car payments, you can then use that money to pay toward a credit card or student loans instead.
 This is a good example of how the debt snowball works.

 There is no one solution for how to best pay off debt.
 Look at your personal situation and evaluate how your tax refund can help you to put your best financial foot forward.

 3. Save Part of Your Tax Refund for Everyday Use

 A good way to use your refund is to save 20-30% of your refund into your checking account.
 Having enough money for gas, groceries, your kids’ activity fees and other unexpected expenses (like doctor copays, prescriptions, etc.) can help prevent you from having to add even more money to your credit card debt.

 4. Invest and Make It Grow

 Already have savings and don’t have any debt?
 A tax refund can be a perfect way to add more fuel to your financial fire by investing.
 You can never have too much stashed away for the future.

 If you have children, you may also consider contributing some money toward your child’s 529 College Savings Account or Coverdell savings account.

 5. Use a Little Bit for Something Fun

 Even if you do have debt, no savings and nothing saved for retirement it’s OK to spend some of your tax refund on yourself.
 Whether it’s treating your significant other to a nice evening out or buying something (inexpensive) that you’ve had your eye on, using your money for something fun will help keep yourself on track for the next year.
 It’s like trying to lose weight by going on a strict diet.
-Eventually, you’re going to crack under the pressure and just indulge in the things you’ve been holding off from.
+Eventually, you’ll crack under pressure and indulge in the things you’ve been holding off from.